attilammagyar/js80p/README.md

 A version of the Expressive Saw preset that is optimized for MIDI Polyphonic Expression (MPE).
 Note: the preset does not turn on or modify MPE settings.

+<a id="preset-16-beats-riser"></a>

+### 16 Beats Riser

+Tempo-synced 16 beats long risers.
+Notes below middle C make a white noise swell followed by a reverb-based impact, notes above middle C make a tonal riser covering 6 octaves, starting 4 octaves below the triggered note and ending 2 octaves above it.
+The mod wheel controls filter resonance.

+<a id="preset-ambient-pluck"></a>

+### Ambient Pluck

+Dark ambient pluck with distinct response to note velocity and a sustained sub oscillator for low notes.
+The mod wheel adds high-passed echos and reverb (with a little bit of side-chain compression), and aftertouch adds more harmonics to high notes and makes bass notes growl.
+Pitch bends, besides affecting the currently sounding notes, also change the pitch of the ambience.

 <a id="preset-chiptune"></a>

 ### Chiptune